-Demographic and Financial:Summarize the demographic and financial trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification class families.
-Belair Funds are used to secure a parent facilitator and an instructional specialist to support and enhance instruction. of student, teacher, and leader needs?
+Demographic and Financial:Summarize Title 1 support is critical in continuing the mission of Butler High School. the demographic and financial trends and Technology support and extended family liaison involvement is vital to patterns observed by the team while the acamedic and social welfare of our students. completing this section of the report.
+What are the important trends and patterns that will support the identification of student, teacher, and leader needs?